Blog

 Too much copy & pasting and switching between tools

 Slide decks don’t update automatically.
-Every month (or however often these reports are due), you will have to recopy and repaste all the new information back into your slide deck.
+Every month (or however often these reports are due), you must recopy and repaste all the new information back into your slide deck.
 This is why consistent slide decks take so long to recreate, even with a template.

 #5 Reports aren’t designed for independent consumption